 A Crash Course in Gut Health by my friend, Lydia Shatney.

 She’s offered it before and each time the response has been overwhelming.
 Because folks know what a big deal this is.

 So it’s back again, but it’s coming up soon.
 I wanted to promote it earlier, but I was swampola-ed with stuff, so here I am with a sweet deal for you.
-Lydia has been kind enough to offer you all a $40 discount from now through October 17th (when you use CODE NEWMOM).
-So you get the whole course for only $127! (yes the course starts on 10/16 but since it’s a “study when you want” kind of deal, you can start on the 17th and not miss a beat.
+Lydia has been kind enough to offer you all a (UPDATED INFO ON THE COURSE) $50 discount through 2/17/14).
+So you get the whole course for only $199! (the course starts on March 5, 2014 but since it’s a “study when you want” kind of deal, you can start on the 17th and not miss a beat.